lr-devx/lr-devx/README.md

 ## Hello there 👋
-I'm AlianDead/Matr-x, an experienced developer!
+This is Project Alian/DEAD — and Matr-x, experienced developer behind the project!

 ## About me
-I'm an High school student from France.
-I started my journey as a developer in 2019.
+I'm an High School student from France.
+I started my journey as a developer in late 2019.

 ## My current projects
  - ReNote;